wsor4035/dev.luanti.org/content/for-creators/distributing-games-outside-contentdb.md

 * Rename `background.png` to `menu_bg.png`
 * Rename `icon.png` to `logo.png`

-The main menu branding doesn't support randomised textures (unless you implement that yourself), so you would need to pick one.
+The main menu branding doesn't support randomized textures (unless you implement that yourself), so you would need to pick one.

 ### Add to the "About" tab
 You should keep the Luanti credits list in order to follow Luanti's license regarding attribution, but you may choose to add contributors and developers to the game above it.